kbrueckner/mui-validate/doc/components/Validate.md

 # Validate

-Validate listens to change events of the wraped input component.
+Validate listens to change events of the wrapped input component.
 The new value will be evaluated against the defined rules.
 It is possible to validate against a single rule or a combination of rules.

 Supported input elements and validation rules are: